shablcuShaluRai/unsplash-image/README.md

   ## Feature

    - enter the photo name and press enter key, shows the list of image
-   -  click on image, modal will popup
+   -  click on image, view the image and can download the image.